pete-jobson/github-slideshow/_posts/0000-01-02-pete-jobson.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our pete jobson's slide!"
 ---
 My text is now better than before
 Use the left arrow to go back!